icon showing phone turned sideways

 For example, in 1998 a research team1 published a study of justified type (they found no difference between justified and ranged-left).
 But when you look at the materials they tested, you wonder whether their findings are valid for fonts we have available today.
 They used a narrow computer output font with fixed character widths (check out the squashed ‘m’ and ‘w’).

 In 1998 when this was published, laser printers with decent fonts had been in common use for several years, so they didn’t have to use obsolete printing technology for their materials.
 Did they not notice there was something better?
-They don’t say why, but it’s possible they were trying to replicate an experiment from the 1980s2, and so used the same fonts to make it a fair comparison.
-Either way, detail matters so it means we can’t take it as read that their results apply to decent professional fonts.
+Detail matters so it means we can’t take it as read that their results apply to decent professional fonts.

-At least they show what they researched.
+At least these two research teams show what they researched.
 Many older studies of legibility fail to show any of their materials and some even fail to name the typefaces they researched.

 Quite recently, research on icons in consumer contracts was reported3 with illustrations of the materials.
 But it emerged that the designer of their research report had reformatted them for publication.
 So what was reported was not the same as what was researched.